 Lower prices may be available from Apple’s official Amazon store.

-In our video review of the eighth generation iPad, we described it as the “best value tablet you can buy: “
+Soon, we’ll review the ninth-generation iPad.
+As for now, you can watch our video review of the eighth generation iPad, as we described it as the “best value tablet you can buy:”

 “The iPad 8 was never meant to be a huge update.
 But even still, I think this is easily the best value tablet you can buy.
 For $329, this tablet has so much to offer: The performance, the great battery life, and the Apple pencil functionality.
 I’d highly recommend you pick up this tablet if you simply need an inexpensive tablet today that’s going to last you for three to four years with no trouble.”